ivulovic/gant-planner/README.md

         > Description

 Apart from these, dhtmlxGantt library provides more features which have not been explored by me while creating this project.

-Open [https://u85bz.csb.app/](https://u85bz.csb.app/) to view it in the browser.